 The engines of the plane whine but no one hears.

-After we land, the door is opened and there are two policemen waiting at the top of the steps.
-Shiny blue jackets, radios, holsters and one is holding a piece of paper.
-As I exit the plane, the balding man with rings under his eyes is detained.
-The two policemen take over the talking.
+After we land and the door is opened and there are two policemen waiting at the top of the steps.
+Shiny blue jackets, radios, gun-holsters.
+One of the policemen is holding a piece of paper.
+As I exit the plane, the balding man with rings under his eyes is being detained.
 I get on the waiting bus.

 Belkacem, a lecturer from the Anglo-Saxon department, has used his connections to get inside the security area and his friendly face beams through a final glass partition.
 We wait for my luggage and he asks me about my journey, before driving me to my hotel.
 Next to the hotel is a busy grill-house restaurant that seems to act as the hotel’s official eating place.
 This is where I will eat my evening meal.

 The waiter understands nothing I say in my lousy French, and so the compromise is that he brings me things and I eat them.
 I am the only European face amongst the tables that are filled exclusively with men.